hats-finance/ether-fi-0x36c3b77853dec9c4a237a692623293223d4b9bc4/script/README.md

 ## Merkle Script Guide

 The merkle script uses the Murky library to generate the merkle root and proofs.
 We import the library in the beginning.
-There are x steps which need to be taken to generate a new merkle and update the contract, here is a 6 step-by-step guide in using the merkle script (scripts/Merkle.s.sol) to generate the new root and proofs:
+There are 6 steps which need to be taken to generate a new merkle and update the contract, here is a step-by-step guide in using the merkle script (scripts/Merkle.s.sol) to generate the new root and proofs:

 ### Step 1